srjefers/spark-workshop/exercises/spark-sql-loading-show-output-using-DataFrameReader.md

-# Loading Dataset In Format Of show Output Using DataFrameReader
+# [Spark SQL] Loading Dataset In Format Of show Output Using DataFrameReader

-## Goal

 The exercise is about loading a dataset that is in the format of `show` output using `DataFrameReader`.